sowmyatdm/nyc-powerbi/README.md

   6. Amount by payment type.

-     Maximum number of passengers paid using Credit card
+     Maximum number of passengers paid using Credit card.

+ Note that visualizations can be localized to a specific borough and for selected days of the month.